Linkedin for Business – Building Your Brand

 Before defining strategy, you need to ask yourself what do you want your content on LinkedIn to do for your business?
 Who is your audience?
 Here are some strategies you can try implementing for your LinkedIn business or your personal page.

 Picture 2.
-Steps for setting up LinkedIn Business strategy
+Steps for setting up a LinkedIn Business strategy

 Define your audience